jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

      - Extracts metadata (time, file stats, EXIF, GPS).
      - Computes fingerprints (hashes, perceptual hashes) and near‑duplicate groups.
      - Runs the initial perception models (SigLIP/BLIP and, where feasible, detection).
-   - Store all results in caches and a SQLite database for reuse.
+   - Store all results in caches and the PostgreSQL database for reuse.
 2. **M2 — Perception Quality & Labeling**
    - Improve recognition quality and label hygiene on top of M1:
      - Iterate on SigLIP label sets and grouping to reduce manual maintenance and improve coverage.
      - Refine detection + SigLIP/BLIP thresholds, blacklists, and remapping to reduce noisy object/product labels.
      - Establish small but realistic evaluation sets and metrics for coarse categories and object‑level recognition.
 3. **M3 — Search & Tools (PostgreSQL + pgvector + docker-compose)**
-   - Move from SQLite to PostgreSQL/pgvector and build search/tools on top of the improved perception stack.
+   - Harden the PostgreSQL/pgvector stack and build search/tools on top of the improved perception stack.
    - Containerize the stack with `docker-compose` (API, workers, DB, Redis, UI).
    - Introduce Redis and background worker stack.
 4. **M4 — Learning & Personalization**